mohamed-achraf-elbey/tp_191935030770/README.md

 ### Prerequisites
 - Java Development Kit (JDK) installed on your machine.
-- An IDE such as IntelliJ IDEA or Eclipse (optional but recommended).
+- An IDE such as IntelliJ IDEA or Eclipse .

 ### Installation
 1. Clone the repository: